-- In Posts page: select the page you have just created in the dropdown menu.
+- In Posts page: locate the page you have just created in the dropdown menu.

-- Click Save Changes after completing the above to update your settings …
+- Click Save Changes after completing the above steps …

-Now, when visitors click on the ‘Blog’ link on your site, your Blog Page will display your most recent blog post entries…
+Now, when your visitors click on the ‘Blog’ link on your site, your Blog Page will present them with your latest blog post entries…

 Congratulations!
-Now you know how to create a separate blog area on your website that will automatically display your most recently published entries.
+Now you know how to create a blog page on your site that will automatically display your newest blog post items.

-To learn how to specify the number of entries displayed on your blog page, see this tutorial: How To Set The Number Of Entries Displaying On Your WordPress Blog
+See this tutorial to learn how to specify the number of posts showing on your WP blog: How To Change The Number Of Entries Displaying On Your WordPress Blog